-Here are 5 tips for helping your firstborn adjust to life with a new baby brother or sister.
+Here are 5 tips for helping your firstborn adjust to life with a baby sibling.

 Note: We know that sibling rivalry is a big concern for many parents, which is why we’ve dedicated an entire session to this one issue.
-For Positive Parenting Solutions Members, review Step 5, “Conflict Resolution and Sibling Rivalry.”
+For Positive Parenting Solutions® course members, review Step 5, “Conflict Resolution and Sibling Rivalry.”

 Those early days, weeks, and months with a new baby are something special.
 Hectic?
 Sure.
 Tiresome?
 Absolutely.
 But special, nonetheless, because that is the time you truly start to bond with your new child.

 There’s nothing quite like enjoying those precious newborn snuggles while swaying back and forth in a rocking chair, or catching a strong whiff of that sweet baby smell as you give her a bath.

 Still, as important as it is to bond with your newborn, it is equally important–if not more so–to put forth the effort of making time for your oldest child–to reinforce his emotional connection with you.
 This is where MIND, BODY AND SOUL TIME® togetherness comes in.

 Each parent should set aside 10-15 minutes at least once per day to spend with their oldest, one-on-one.
-Maybe your daughter enjoys playing with Legos or your son loves coloring.
-Whatever it may be, let them choose the activity then do it together–without distraction.
+Maybe your daughter enjoys playing with LEGO or your son loves coloring.
+Whatever it may be, let them choose the activity, and then do it together–without distraction.
 Be totally present in mind, body and soul for those 10 minutes with your oldest.